saucelabs-training/demo-espresso/emulators/README.md

 There are 6 examples provided starting from the most basic and moving up to more advanced approaches.
 More options can be found on the [Sauce Labs Wiki](https://wiki.saucelabs.com/display/DOCS/Command+Reference+for+Sauce+Runner+for+Virtual+Devices).

+> **Note:** To use the runner, make sure you have access to virtual devices the same datacenter as listed in the examples below before running.
+Also note that to run an example in terminal, you need to append `./` from the `/emulators` directory (`./runner-ex1.sh`)

 ### Example 1 - Configuration for all tests
 `runner-ex1.sh`: In this example, all test cases are executed on a single emulator in sequential order.